flexath/DiceRollerGaming/README.md

 # DiceRollerGaming
-It is my first own project in android development.
+It is my first project on android development.

 It may have some bugs.